imalikov/pine_script_docs/source/language/Arrays.rst

         label.new(bar_index, 0, "a: " + str.tostring(a) +
           "\nFirst " + str.tostring(valueInput) + (firstIndexFound != -1 ? " value was found at index: " + str.tostring(firstIndexFound) : " value was not found.") +
           "\nLast " + str.tostring(valueInput)  + (lastIndexFound  != -1 ? " value was found at index: " + str.tostring(lastIndexFound) : " value was not found."))

+We can also perform a binary search on an array but note that performing a binary search on an array means that the array will first need to be sorted in ascending order only.
+The `array.binary_search() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}binary_search>`__
+function will return the value's index if it was found or -1 if it wasn't.
+If we want to always return an existing index from the array even if our chosen value wasn't found, then we can use one of the other binary search functions available.
+The `array.binary_search_leftmost() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}binary_search_leftmost>`__
+function, which returns an index if the value was found or the first index to the left where the value would be found.
+The `array.binary_search_rightmost() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}binary_search_rightmost>`__
+function is almost identical and returns an index if the value was found or the first index to the right where the value would be found.